esdraszx/350project/README.md

   Date: Date
   Weight: Int
   PantryID: Int
+  ID: Int

-Data types: String, Data, Int, Float
+Data types: String, Date, Int, Float

 Relationships: A user has one pantry and one fridge.
 A fridge can have fruits, vegetables, and meats.
 A pantry can have grains, pasta, canned foods, etc.
 There are three tables that contain food information.
 Each table tuple or row is linked to a fridge or a pantry if it applies.